GeomScale/volesti/GSoC18/Readme.txt

 Then ball walk is going to be used.
 Of course we have to give a larger number for walk length than the hit-and-run case.

-In random_samplers.h we implement a function for ball walk.
+In random_samplers.h we implement a function for the ball walk algorithm.
 Moreover in vol_rand.h we add to the structure var two more members: delta and ball_walk.
 The first is a double for the radius that ball walk algorithm uses and the second is a boolean variable that is true if -bw is given as an input string to the comand line, otherwise is false.

 Example: